Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Kinetic equations and diffusive limits

 A similar procedure has been used recently to derive a system with nonlinear cross diffusion in the diffusive limit.
 In this case we consider a different multiple scale process, where \begin{itemize} \item [-] the dominant phenomenon is constituted by elastic collisions with the host medium, which are assumed of order $1/\varepsilon^2$; \item [-] the other elastic collisions provide a phenomenon of order $\varepsilon^p$ ($p\ge 0$); \item [-] inelastic interactions and the chemical reactions proceed at order $\varepsilon$ and $\varepsilon^2$, respectively. \end{itemize} We rescale the time variable by a factor $\varepsilon^2$.\\ The distribution functions are expanded as

 since

 In the asymptotic limit, when $\varepsilon\rightarrow 0$, we get a reaction-diffusion system

-where $N=n_1+n_2$ is the total number density of the polyatomic component and the use of an algebraic relation relating $n_1$, $n_2$ and $n_Z$ has been made.
+where $N=n_1+n_2$ is the total number density of the polyatomic component and the use of an algebraic relation relating $n_1$, $n_2$ and $n_Z$ has been made{ ; as shown in the previous subsection, equations are coupled with proper initial and boundary conditions}.
 Once again, the parameters are positive constants, depending on microscopic parameters as provided below

 and $\Pi$ is defined as in \eqref{coefD1D2Bruss}.
 Further details can be found in \cite{martalo2024reaction}.\\ The model deduced from kinetic equations in gasdynamics presents the same diffusive terms as the predator-prey model proposed in \cite{conforto2018reaction} and differs from it in the reactive contributions.